-You must complete all distance learning components before you may attend the workshop including: Lessons quizzes, AWIPS proficiency exam, WES exercises, and the Workshop Primer.
+You must complete all distance learning components before you may attend the workshop including: Lessons quizzes, AWIPS Proficiency Test, WES exercises, and the Workshop Primer.
 Students must arrive at the workshop "warning ready" including AWIPS "knobology" and WarnGen fundamentals.
-We want you to get the basics out of the way so we can work on your higher order "warning forecaster" skills at the workshop.
+We want you to get the basics out of the way so we can work on your higher order warning forecaster skills at the workshop.